Evolutionary-Intelligence/PSO-30-SI/PSO30.md

 * Chiu, D., Nagpal, R. and Haghighat, B., 2024, May.
   Optimization and Evaluation of a Multi Robot Surface Inspection Task Through Particle Swarm Optimization.
   In IEEE International Conference on Robotics and Automation (pp. 8996-9002).
 IEEE.
 * Muthugala, M.V.J., Samarakoon, S.B.P. and Elara, M.R., 2022, May.
   Design by robot: A human-robot collaborative framework for improving productivity of a floor cleaning robot.
-In 2022 International Conference on Robotics and Automation (ICRA) (pp. 7444-7450).
+  In International Conference on Robotics and Automation (pp. 7444-7450).
 IEEE.
 * Messay-Kebede, T., Sutton, G. and Djaneye-Boundjou, O., 2018, May.
   Geometry based self kinematic calibration method for industrial robots.
-In 2018 IEEE international conference on robotics and automation (ICRA) (pp. 4921-4926).
+  In IEEE international conference on robotics and automation (pp. 4921-4926).
 IEEE.
 * Zhang, F., Yan, Z. and Du, Z., 2017, May.
   Preoperative planning for the multi-arm surgical robot using PSO-GP-based performance optimization.
-In 2017 IEEE International Conference on Robotics and Automation (ICRA) (pp. 4208-4214).
+  In IEEE International Conference on Robotics and Automation (pp. 4208-4214).
 IEEE.
 * Ou, Y., Kang, P., Kim, M.J. and Julius, A.A., 2015, May.
   Algorithms for simultaneous motion control of multiple T. pyriformis cells: Model predictive control and Particle Swarm Optimization.
-In 2015 IEEE International Conference on Robotics and Automation (ICRA) (pp. 3507-3512).
+  In IEEE International Conference on Robotics and Automation (pp. 3507-3512).
 IEEE.
 * Di Mario, E., Navarro, I. and Martinoli, A., 2015, May.
   A distributed noise-resistant particle swarm optimization algorithm for high-dimensional multi-robot learning.
-In 2015 IEEE international conference on robotics and automation (ICRA) (pp. 5970-5976).
+  In IEEE international conference on robotics and automation (pp. 5970-5976).
 IEEE.
 * Couceiro, M.S., Rocha, R.P. and Ferreira, N.M.F., 2013, May.
   Fault-tolerance assessment of a darwinian swarm exploration algorithm under communication constraints.
-In 2013 IEEE International Conference on Robotics and Automation (pp. 2008-2013).
+  In IEEE International Conference on Robotics and Automation (pp. 2008-2013).
 IEEE.
 * Saputra, V.B., Ong, S.K. and Nee, A.Y., 2010, May.
   A PSO algorithm for mapping the workspace boundary of parallel manipulators.
-In 2010 IEEE International Conference on Robotics and Automation (pp. 4691-4696).
+  In IEEE International Conference on Robotics and Automation (pp. 4691-4696).
 IEEE.
 * Li, Y. and Xu, Q., 2008, May.
   Optimum design and development of an XY flexure micromanipulator for micro scale positioning.
-In 2008 IEEE International Conference on Robotics and Automation (pp. 3112-3117).
+  In IEEE International Conference on Robotics and Automation (pp. 3112-3117).
 IEEE.
 * Yamada, Y., 2006, May.
   Dynamic reconfiguration of reconfigurable manufacturing systems using particle swarm optimization.
-In Proceedings 2006 IEEE International Conference on Robotics and Automation, 2006.
-ICRA 2006. (pp. 1444-1449).
+  In IEEE International Conference on Robotics and Automation (pp. 1444-1449).
 IEEE.

 ##